Thermal analysis in the ceramics & glass industry

 - Renewable energies: Ceramics are used in fuel cells, while glass is used in photovoltaics and fiber optic technology.

-- Medical technology: Advances in bioceramics are opening up new possibilities for long-lasting implants and prostheses.
+- Medical technology: Advances in bioceramics open up new possibilities for durable implants and prostheses.

 - Industry 4.0: The integration of smart manufacturing processes and intelligent materials enables precise and efficient production of glass and ceramic components.